 Let’s start with honey because, let’s face it, it’s sugar in liquid form (82% of honey is sugar, the rest is water and small amounts of pollen, etc.).

 It’s delicious, but a 2015 study in the Journal of Nutrition found that when subjects were given honey, cane sugar, or high-fructose corn syrup, they saw no notable difference in blood sugar increase.

 The only benefit of honey over regular table sugar from a blood sugar perspective is that honey is slightly sweeter so you can use a little bit less of it and achieve the same sweetness.
 But that still doesn’t make it a good option for people with diabetes!

 At the end of the day, sugar is sugar.
-Honey or agave nectar may be slightly better for you than pure white sugar from an overall nutrition perspective, but don’t get tricked into thinking that they are healthy alternatives.
+Honey or agave nectar may be slightly better for you than pure white sugar from an overall nutrition perspective, but don’t get tricked into thinking that they are blood sugar-friendly alternatives.

 Natural & artificial sweeteners that won’t affect blood sugar

 None of the natural and artificial sweeteners I list below will affect your blood sugar in their raw form, but you have to make sure that the manufacturer hasn’t added anything else to the product such as fillers or flavors.